 6 Steps Toward Equity

-It's hard to sum up what it means to embrace equity in the classroom.
-My partner and I are veteran, equity-driven educators, and we wrestled with this question.
+It’s hard to sum up what it means to embrace equity in the classroom.
+My partner and I are veteran equity-driven educators, and we wrestle with this question.
 Complexity duly noted, here are six ways to walk toward equity.

 1. Know every child: First and foremost, get to know each student as a unique and layered individual.
 Embrace storientation to learn where they’re from, what they love to do outside of school, what their family is like.
 Don’t subscribe to a single story about any child.
 The more you know, the more you can build trust and differentiate instruction.